 Favorite Squirrel Facts from Squirrels Unit Study

 What are your five favorite squirrel facts you’ve learned during this squirrels unit study?
-You can record them on this sheet in my unit study planner or create your own.
+Record them on this sheet in the unit study planner.

 Books and More About Squirrels